Readit News logoReadit News

 yukinon commented on How to Cure Acid Reflux with Simple Exercise: An Anecdotal Study pmc.ncbi.nlm.nih.gov/arti... · Posted by u/oneturkmen

-shafyy · 8 months ago
+shafyy · a year ago

 Slighly related, but maybe somebody here has some tips: I've had a sore throat for months.
 And initially they thought it's from GERD, but it does not appear to be.
 Checks showed no other issues wiht my oesophagus or stomach.
 Did anybody experience something like this before?